Lego Modular Buildings: Green Grocer (2008)

-Fire Brigade
+Fire Brigade (2009)

-Fire Brigade (set number: 10197) was the fourth set in the Modular Buildings series released in September 2009.
+Fire Brigade (set number: 10197) was the fourth set in the Modular Buildings series, released in September 2009.
 The set contains 2231 pieces and is recommended for builders 16 years of age or older.
-Modeled to look like a realistic 1930s fire station, the set includes a bell tower, an opening garage door, a 1930s style fire truck, and four minifigures with a fire-dog.
+Modelled to look like a realistic 1930s fire station, the set includes a bell tower, an opening garage door, a 1930s-style fire truck, and four minifigures with a fire-dog.
 Unlike the other modulars, all floors in the Fire Brigade set are fully furnished.
 The Fire Brigade is the first Modular to come with a vehicle, the 1930s-style fire truck.
 The set also includes some new, unique pieces, such as gold fire helmets and a red sliding garage door.

 New building techniques introduced with this set include a method of creating numbers built into the structure using standard Lego bricks.
-On the front of the building the year 1932 appears, which is a reference to when Lego was founded.
-The number 3 also appears on the pavement of the set representing that this is the third set on the series from Lego set designer Jamie Berard, who had previously designed Café Corner and Green Grocer.
+On the front of the building, the year 1932 appears, which is a reference to when Lego was founded.
+The number 3 also appears on the pavement of the set, representing that this is the third set in the series from Lego set designer Jamie Berard, who had previously designed Café Corner and Green Grocer.

-Grand Emporium
+Grand Emporium (2010)

-Grand Emporium (set number: 10211) is the fifth set in the Modular Buildings series and second corner building released in March 2010.
+Grand Emporium (set number: 10211) is the fifth set in the Modular Buildings series and the second corner building released in March 2010.
 The set contains 2182 pieces and is recommended for builders 16 years of age or older.
-Modeled to look like a realistic early 20th century department store, the set includes an exterior with an ice cream stand, store window displays, window washer platform, and rooftop billboard.
-Interior details for the three-floor building include an escalator, dressing room, and a wide assortment of merchandise.
-It is built as a block corner building, similarly to Café Corner, Palace Cinema, Brick Bank, Corner Garage and Boutique Hotel.
+Modeled to look like a realistic early 20th-century department store, the set includes an exterior with an ice cream stand, store window displays, a window washer platform, and a rooftop billboard.
+Interior details for the three-floor building include an escalator, a dressing room, and a wide assortment of merchandise.
+It is built as a block corner building, similarly to Café Corner, Palace Cinema, Brick Bank, Corner Garage, and Boutique Hotel.
 There are seven minifigures, including two that are decorated with blank faces to look like mannequins.